galvinradleyngo/canvasdesigner/README.md

 # Canvas Designer Studio

 Canvas Designer Studio is a modern single-page web app for crafting interactive learning activities that can be embedded in Canvas LMS.
-It provides visual editors, live previews, and copy-ready embed code for three activity types: flip cards, accordions, and hotspots.
+It provides visual editors, live previews, and copy-ready embed code for four activity types: flip cards, accordions, hotspots, and drag & drop categorization.

 ## Features